Provost marshal

-Provost marshal is a title given to a person in charge of a group of Military Police (MP).
-The title originated with an older term for MPs, provosts, from the Old French prévost (Modern French prévôt).
-While a provost marshal is now usually a senior commissioned officer, they may be a person of any rank who commands any number of MPs; historically, the title was sometimes applied to civilian officials, especially under conditions of martial law, or when a military force had day-to-day responsibility for some or all aspects of civilian law enforcement (such as some British colonies).
+A provost marshal (/ˌprəʊvəʊ ˈmɑːʃl/) commands a group of military police (MPs).
+The title originated with an older term for MPs, provosts, from the Old French prévost (Modern French prévôt), meaning "person placed in charge" (literally "positioned at the front").
+While a provost marshal is now usually a senior commissioned officer, the title can apply to a person of any rank who commands any number of MPs; historically, civilian officials could become provost mashalls, especially under conditions of martial law, or when a military force had day-to-day responsibility for some or all aspects of civilian law-enforcement (such as in some British colonies).
 A provost marshal may also oversee security services, imprisonment, fire/emergency services and ambulances.

 British Armed Forces

 In the British Armed Forces, the provost marshal is the head of the military police of each service, with the senior military police officers at lower levels being titled deputy or assistant provost marshals.
 In many cases the provost marshal is in charge of discipline.
 Provost Marshal is the oldest extant appointment in the British Army.
 It dates back to early Tudor times but the office was probably in existence in the 12th century.
 By the end of the 17th Century each regiment had its own provost marshal under the Provost Marshal General.
 Currently, the provost marshal (army) is also the commander of the 1st Military Police Brigade.